VUMPS/COMMISSIONING/docs/README.md

 #VUMPS commissioning README

-This document describes the steps taken in commissioning the VUMPS Spectrometer.
+This document describes the commissioning of the VUMPS Spectrometer.

 ##1.
 Blaze Centering